jamesrharwood/thesis/data/iv_changes.md

 id: avoid-proliferation
 title: Avoid duplicating guidance
-barrier_ids: [what-rgs-exist, need-to-reconcile]
+barrier_ids: [what-rgs-exist, need-to-reconcile, best-fit]
 intervention_fn_ids: [enablement]
 relation_ids: [information-architecture, easy-understand]
-stakeholder_ids: [developers, equator]
+stakeholder_ids: [developers, equator, publishers]
 stage: planning
 ---

-* To avoid duplicating resources, before commencing a new guideline:
+* To avoid duplicating resources, before commencing a new RG:
-  * consult EQUATOR's register of guidelines under development.
-EQUATOR could make this register easier to find and search.
+  * consult EQUATOR's register of guidelines under development;
+    * EQUATOR could make this register easier to find and search;
-  * contact the developers of related guidelines.
+  * contact the developers of related guidelines;
   * journals could ask guideline developers to prove that they have registered their guideline with EQUATOR (like they do for clinical trials).
-* When a new resource is justified, build upon existing resources instead of starting from scratch.
-This could mean extending or replacing subsets of items instead of publishing a totally new guideline.
+* When a new RG is justified, build upon existing RGs instead of starting from scratch.
+This could mean extending or replacing subsets of items instead of publishing a totally new RG.
 * Consider making modular guidance, like the Journal Article Reporting Standards for psychology.

 ---